open-telemetry/opentelemetry-specification/specification/overview.md

 aggregated back into a single span.
 The last span is linked to many operations that it aggregates.
 All the spans are from the same trace and are similar to the parent field of a span.
-However, in this scenario it's a best practice to not set the parent of the spans because semantically the parent field represents a single-parent scenario.
+However, in this scenario it's a best practice to not set the parent of the spans, because semantically the parent field represents a single-parent scenario.
 In many cases the parent span fully encloses the child spans, which is not the case in scatter/gather and batch scenarios.